Gabriel Moreno Player Props: Diamondbacks vs. Padres

-After batting .303 with a double, a home run, a walk and 10 RBI in his past 10 games, Gabriel Moreno and the Arizona Diamondbacks face the San Diego Padres (who will hand the ball to Joe Musgrove) at 8:10 PM ET on Saturday.
+After hitting .333 with a double, a home run, a walk and nine RBI in his past 10 games, Gabriel Moreno and the Arizona Diamondbacks take on the San Diego Padres (who will hand the ball to Yu Darvish) at 4:10 PM ET on Sunday.

-He collected three RBI (going 3-for-4 with ) in his most recent game against the Padres.
+In his last appearance, he had two hits (going 2-for-4) against the Padres.

 Gabriel Moreno Game Info & Props vs. the Padres